vckyou/Reforestation/README.md

-## Why do birds fly south for the winter?
-Because it's too far to walk.
+## Why did the girl smear peanut butter on the road?
+To go with the traffic jam.